torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 - By conservation, Bob must carry $|\psi\rangle$ up to a unitary.
 - By ricochet, the unitary is $U_{ab} = Z^bX^a$, and Bob's system acts
   as the reference for Alice.

+So, it's not a coincidence or some sort of algebraic miracle.
+Teleportation is a "just" a consequence of the fact that entanglement cannot be shared, information is conserved, and operations can be "teleported" from one end of a Bell pair to the other.